b1-systems/array-metrics-to-influxdb/README.md

                         on the requested range the used resolution for the data might have to be increased.
-This happens dynamically if necessary. (default: None)
+This happens dynamically if necessary. (default: None) -m MASTER_DATA_COLLECTION_INTERVAL, --main-data-collection-interval MASTER_DATA_COLLECTION_INTERVAL
+                        Due to a limit of 500 volumes or volume groups which can be queried at once we need to collect the IDs of all volume (groups) periodically.
+This settings allows setting the amount of *minutes* between each collection round.
+Overrides the value from the config file for all arrays. (default: None)

 v1.0.0, GPLv3 @ B1 Systems GmbH <info@b1-systems.de>
 ```